-If necessary, the Company may seek financing for capital projects or general working capital purposes.
-Such financing, if required, will depend on a number of unpredictable factors, which are often beyond the control of the Company.
-These would include the realized price of the actual copper produced from the Company's operating mines, and expected capital expenditures.
+The Company is seeking debt financing at the MTV level to complete development of its mineral properties and general working capital purposes.
+Such financing, if successful, will depend on a number of unpredictable factors, which are often beyond the control of the Company and MTV.

+These would include the realized price of the actual copper produced from MTV's operating mines, and expected capital expenditures.
+There can be no assurance that financing will be available to MTV in the amount required at any particular time or for any particular period, or, if available, that such financing can be obtained on satisfactory terms.